 It is therefore important that practices use the time available before the rule takes effect to become familiar with the AUC guidelines.
 They should also engage with their hospitals and referring physicians to map an effective approach for conforming with this significant process change.

-Like a marriage, the is never static and either grows stronger or weaker over time.
+Like a partnership, the hospital-radiology group relationship is never static and either grows stronger or weaker over time.
 Given the competitive threats that exist in today’s market, groups cannot afford to neglect their responsibilities for keeping the union strong.
 By communicating clearly and often, embracing quality and innovation, understanding the data that underlies performance, maintaining a positive culture and sharing expertise, radiology practices will bolster their value to the hospital and reduce the risk of being replaced.

-Change Healthcare for Radiology can provide the expertise that can help guide you through the complexities of the new healthcare environment.
-Whether improving operations, growing your practice or evaluating opportunities driven by value-based care, Change Healthcare provides radiology practices with the strategies and support needed to determine the next step to take.
+Change Healthcare has deep clinical, financial, and IT experience, and we bring that knowledge to our broad range of holistic solutions.
+We provide the solutions that our customers need for their enterprise imaging, revenue cycle and practice management strategy.
+Whether improving operations, growing your practice, or evaluating opportunities driven by value-based care, we provide radiology practices with the strategies and support needed to determine the next step to take.